 Prior to his academic career, Dean Parlow was an associate with the Los Angeles firm of Manatt, Phelps & Phillips, LLP, specializing in real estate, land use, environmental, and local/state government law.
 He also served as a law clerk for the Honorable Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit.
-Dean Parlow holds a JD from Yale Law School, where he was an editor of theYale Law and Policy Review and the Yale Journal on Regulation, and a B.A. from Loyola Marymount University.
+Dean Parlow holds a JD from Yale Law School, where he was an editor of theYale Law and Policy Review and the Yale Journal on Regulation, and a B.A., magna cum laude, in History from Loyola Marymount University.

 Dean Parlow has also served on the board of directors of several non-profit organizations and has been appointed to a number of local and state government task forces.
 Currently, he is a trustee of The Pegasus School and serves on the City of Costa Mesa’s Finance and Pension Advisory Committee.
 Dean Parlow also serves as a consultant to professional sports leagues and teams, and advises local, state, and national officials on a variety of political, legal, and policy matters.

 Dean Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
 His articles have appeared in the Colorado Law Review, Temple Law Review, Oklahoma Law Review, and Harvard Journal of Sports and Entertainment Law, among other journals.